Check out University of Newcastle.

 housing is first come, first served and there is no guarantee that space will be available.

-- Complete the University of Newcastle Application and submit it to the Study Abroad Advisor in Craven 3200 along with all other application
+your application to the Study Abroad Advisor along with all other application materials.

 - Submit additional application details to Global Education at: CSUSM General Study Abroad Application